 Navigating Political and Social Backlash

 Conservative political forces frequently frame social justice initiatives as radical or divisive, attempting to mobilize public sentiment against them.
-This narrative control is a significant hurdle that movements must actively counter with compelling evidence and persuasive storytelling.

 Media representation also plays a critical role, and movements often struggle to ensure their messages are accurately and fairly conveyed.
 Misinformation campaigns can quickly erode public trust and support, impacting the effectiveness of social justice movements 2026.